-become registered pursuant to proposed Exchange Rule 3101(c)(1) of the rule as a General Securities Representative and pass the General Securities Sales Supervisor qualification examinations.67 x.
-Investment Company and Variable Contracts Products Principal (Proposed Exchange Rule 3101(b)(10))
+Each person seeking to register as a General Securities Sales Supervisor would be required, prior to or concurrent with such registration, to become registered pursuant to proposed Exchange Rule 1901(c)(1) of the rule as a General Securities Representative and pass the General Securities Sales Supervisor qualification examinations.66 xi.
+Direct Participation Programs Principal (Proposed Exchange Rule 1901(b)(11))

-The Exchange does not recognize the Investment Company and Variable Contracts Products Principal category and is reserving proposed Exchange Rule 3101(b)(10), retaining the caption solely to facilitate comparison with FINRA's rules.
+The Exchange does not recognize the Investment Company and Variable Contracts Products Principal category and is reserving proposed Exchange Rule 1901(b)(10), retaining the caption solely to facilitate comparison with FINRA's rules.